What is optical character recognition, and how can it be used to help kids with reading issues?

-Let’s say your daughter has a homework sheet that she’s struggling to read.
+Let’s say your child has a homework sheet that they’re struggling to read.
 You could scan and transform the homework sheet into digital text.
 You can learn how to do this by watching tutorials on YouTube.
 (Enter the term “optical character recognition” in the search box.)
-Once you convert the sheet into a digital file, she can use the tools on her computer to assist her with reading it.
+Once you convert the sheet into a digital file, your child can use the tools on their computer to assist with reading it.

 It’s also a good idea to see if someone else has already created a digital version.
 For example, Bookshare and Learning Ally have large libraries of books and other materials that have been transformed into digital text and/or audio formats.
 These texts are “cleaned up” and ready to use.